CMURPH56/cmurph56.github.io/docs/_posts/2025-11-30-cloudflare-turnstile.md

 3. Click *Add Widget*
 4. Name your widget
 5. Add the Hostnames you would like to cover
-6. I chose Managed for Widget Mode
+6. I chose *Managed* for Widget Mode
 7. Opting out of pre-clearence for now.
 I might tackle this in a future blog post.
-However, cf_clearence cookie made an appearance in my [last blog post](https://blog.cammurphy.com/2025/11/16/adding-cookies-to-the-cookie-jar.html) makes a re-appearence.
+However, cf_clearence cookie I found in my [last blog post](https://blog.cammurphy.com/2025/11/16/adding-cookies-to-the-cookie-jar.html) makes a re-appearence.
 8. Click *Create Widget*